open-telemetry/opentelemetry-dotnet-instrumentation/docs/iis-instrumentation.md

 For ASP.NET application you can configure the most common `OTEL_` settings (like `OTEL_SERVICE_NAME`) via `appSettings` in `Web.config`.
-If a service name is not provided manually by environment variables or in the config, one will be generated for you.
+If a service name is not explicitly configured, one will be generated for you.
 If the application is hosted on IIS in .NET Framework this will look like Site\VirtualDirectoryPath ex: MySite\MyApp

 For ASP.NET Core application you can use